mark-theshark/salesforce_hw/README.md

 2. Type SFDX: Create Project and press Enter to select the standard template.
 3. Type the project name salesforce_hw and press Enter.

-This step can be optional since the project is created in the repo
+This step can be optional since the project is created in the repo.
+In which case close any project/workspace and open exactly in the SFDC repo checked out.

 ## Search your files and add orgName
 1. Press Command + P on Mac or Ctrl + P on Windows to make the search palette appear.
 This shifts the focus to search files.